 Transfer students placed on probation by their previous institution will be placed on warning or probation by Lindsey Wilson College.
 All students admitted on probationary status will be given individualized plans that will specify how they are to achieve minimum acceptable academic progress within a specified time.
 Courses completed at the 1000-2000 level will transfer to Lindsey Wilson College as 1000-2000 level credits only.
-A maximum of 64 credit hours may be accepted from regionally accredited junior or community colleges.
-Additional credit hours will be accepted only when appropriate and when permission is given by the Registrar's Office and, if needed, the relevant dean.
+A maximum of 64 credit hours may be accepted from junior or community colleges with U.S. Department of Education recognized institutional accreditation.
+Additional credit hours will be accepted only when appropriate and when permission is given by the Registrar's Office and, if needed, the relevant school dean.